krishna-kalavadia/Text-File-Encryption/README.md

 ## Text File Encryption

-Created a GUI tool using Python able to encrypt text files with multiple encryption layers and decrypt them
+Created a GUI program using Python that encrypts text files with multiple encryption layers and can decrypt them

 Text is encrypted using a Vigenere Cipher, Affine Cipher and substitution